 It’s worth noting that financial claims can only be quashed with a court order obtained by consent, following a contested hearing or if your ex-partner remarries or enters into a new civil partnership.
 If you decide to remarry before your financial remedy order from your previous marriage has been determined, you may lose your right to make financial claims against your former partner.

-If you’re facing divorce and want to protect your assets with a UK financial remedy order then help is at hand.
+If you’re currently going through a divorce settlement and want to protect your assets with a UK financial remedy order then help is at hand.
 Contact Cordell & Cordell today for trusted consultation and representation.